Ask HN: What books fundamentally changed the way you think about the world?

 The First Caucasian Samurai

 It's currently on my waiting list.
 Right now I'm halfway through "Musashi", which I'm finding quite motivational.
-I'm not sure how the two books compare though.Panoramix, over 10 years ago
+I'm not sure how the two books compare though.Panoramix, about 12 years ago

 Ask HN: Interesting (Non software) books?